Fred Smalls

-Frederick R. Smalls (born January 17, 1963) is a former American football linebacker and arena football linebacker / fullback.
-He played college football at West Virginia.
-He was drafted in the seventh round (182nd overall) of the 1986 NFL Draft by the San Diego Chargers.
+Frederick R. Smalls (born January 7, 1963) is an American former professional football player who was a linebacker in the National Football League (NFL), Arena Football League (AFL), and German Football League (GFL).

+Smalls was born and raised in Beaufort, South Carolina and played scholastically at Battery Creek High School.

 College career

-Smalls, who was born in Philadelphia, Pennsylvania, enrolled at West Virginia University in 1982.
-In his freshman season, Smalls recorded six tackles, a fumble recovery.
+Smalls enrolled at West Virginia University in 1982.
+In his freshman season, he recorded six tackles, a fumble recovery.
 In, 1983 as a sophomore, he recorded 13 tackles and a pass break-up as a backup.

 In 1984, as a junior, Smalls earned the starting position.
 That season, he recorded 87 tackles, two interceptions, a fumble recovery, and two sacks.
 He was named to the NEA All-America team.
 As a senior, in 1985, Smalls totaled 97 tackles, five forced fumbles, a fumble recovery, and three sacks.
 He was also named to the AP All-East team.

 Professional career

 National Football League

-Smalls was selected in the seventh round, 182nd overall by the San Diego Chargers in the 1986 NFL Draft.
+Smalls was selected in the seventh round, 182nd overall by the San Diego Chargers in the 1986 NFL draft.
 However, he was cut in August 1986.

 In 1987, he joined the Ottawa Rough Riders of the Canadian Football League (CFL).
 Also in 1987, he played three games for the Philadelphia Eagles in 1987.
 In 1988, he spent time with the Tampa Bay Buccaneers, during training camp before retiring in July.